Penguins, Blue Jackets face off in likely 1st-round playoff preview

 “A lot of signs point to us playing them in the first round,” Rust said.
 “If that does happen, that's a big game where we've got to go out there and show them what we've got.”

-The reality probably is somewhere in between.
+The reality is probably somewhere in between.

 Home-ice advantage is not insignificant.
-Home teams generally win about 55 percent of the time in the NHL, and given the Penguins' splits this season — 30-6-4 at PPG Paints Arena and 18-13-7 elsewhere — they would be better off minimizing road trips as much as possible.
+Home teams generally win about 55 percent of the time in the NHL, and given the Penguins' splits this season – 30-6-4 at PPG Paints Arena and 18-13-7 elsewhere – they'd be better off minimizing road trips as much as possible.

 “I would rather have it, certainly,” defenseman Ron Hainsey said.
 “You'd rather play that extra game at home if it comes to a Game 7.
 We're going to battle to the end, do what we can do here.”

-On the other hand, if hockey players were given a choice between coming into the playoffs playing well and coming into the playoffs with home-ice advantage, they would take the former every time.
+On the other hand, if hockey players were given a choice between coming into the playoffs playing well and coming into the playoffs with home-ice advantage, they'd take the former every time.

 The Blue Jackets would like to stop a three-game slide.
-They have dropped consecutive games to Carolina, Chicago and Washington.
+They've dropped consecutive games to Carolina, Chicago and Washington.

 The Penguins would like to build some momentum.
-They followed a four-game losing streak with back-to-back wins over the Rangers and Hurricanes.
+They've followed up a four-game losing streak with back-to-back wins over the Rangers and Hurricanes.

 “We're not even looking to the playoffs at this point,” coach Mike Sullivan said.
 “We're just trying to win each game as it comes.
-Obviously, they're a divisional rival, and there's a lot at stake for both teams.
+Obviously, they're a divisional rival and there's a lot at stake for both teams.
 I think just given that circumstance, there will be heightened energy and emotion surrounding that game.
 But as far as repercussions moving forward, we really don't look beyond that game itself.”

 Jonathan Bombulie is a Tribune-Review staff writer.
 Reach him at jbombulie@tribweb.com or via Twitter at @BombulieTrib.